-Blue light emits HEV rays that can significantly damage the skin by speeding up the aging process.
+Blue light emits HEV rays that can significantly damage the skin by speeding up aging.
 While the sun emits blue light, screen time is the most significant HEV exposure source because of our devices' proximity.
-Americans have a whopping average of ten hours a day in front of a screen.
+Americans have a whopping average of ten hours daily in front of a screen.

-So, what can you do to avoid photoaging (aging caused by overexposure to light) without sacrificing screen time?
+So, how can you avoid photoaging (aging caused by overexposure to light) without sacrificing screen time?
 Here are a few simple tips:

 - Limit your exposure if possible.
-In this day and age, many jobs require you to sit in front of the computer all day, so this may not work for you.
+Nowadays, many jobs require you to sit in front of the computer all day, so this may not work for you.
 If this is the case, invest in a pair of blue-blocker glasses.